thindil/steamsky/bin/doc/MODDING.md

   and space).
 Can be constant value or range from minimum value to max value, separated by `..` (double dots).
 - Order: Current ship order of selected mob.
-Possible values are: Pilot, Engineer, Gunner, Repair, Craft, Upgrading, Talk, Heal, Clean, Rest.
+Possible values are: Pilot, Engineer, Gunner, Repair, Craft, Upgrading, Talk, Heal, Clean, Rest, Defend.
 - Priorities: Orders priorities for selected mob, separated by `, ` (comma and space).
 Each priority entry is Order`:`Priority where Order is: Piloting, Engineering, Operating guns, Repair ship, Manufacturing, Upgrading ship,